powshayneAI/ai-case-study/README.md

 ### Competitor(s)

 From the experience of utilizing AI chatbots, I have discovered a few competitors of Character.AI.

+##### Janitor AI
 One such rival is Janitor AI.
 Janitor AI physically looks different from Character AI in terms of searching for characters to interact with.
 However, Janitor AI is still in it's beta phase-- due to this, it lacks many abilities that Character AI has at its disposal.

-##### Janitor AI
 Janitor AI does not have voices for characters or Group Chats.
 Nor does it have a mobile app for it to be used on the go, it only has a site that is accessible through browsers.

+Despite lacking these few utilities, many [users](https://www.reddit.com/r/JanitorAI_Official/comments/14j4u7s/janitor_ai_vs_character_ai/) have compared Janitor AI to Character.AI, and claim that Janitor is over-all better than Some users claim that C.AI is repetitive and has a poor memory, mentioning how it's filter is crippling.
+Whilst Janitor AI can 'read the room,' with it's lack of filter it is allwoed to scuot arouond for things like risque language or suggestive situations that may come froom the user; following the user's cues to their logical conclusions.

+The same user also notes that the build-up in Janitor can be slow, but by respecting the user's intelligence.
+Janitory is willing to acknowledge when you don't want to partake in certain situations by taking shifts in action/tone in stride.
+Having this utility provices a 'more organic flow' to interactions.

 ##### ChatGPT
-Another competitor of character.ai that the internet world believes is similar is ChatGPT.
+Another competitor of Character.AI that the internet world believes is similar is ChatGPT.

 ChatGPT is labeled as a chatbot, though through personal experience I can't determine why it could be a competitor with character.
 I've personally seen ChatGPT useed as a source of inspiration or assistance when it comes to getting writing prompts, or full essays written due to a user's laziness.
-From my occasional usage of ChatGPT, I've never had the experience of building a story with the AI like I have with character.AI.
+From my occasional usage of ChatGPT, I've never had the experience of building a story with the AI like I have with Character.AI.

 Yes, you could ask chatGPT to compose a short story, but you don't really get to build up the story with the AI.

 ##### Chai: Chat AI Platform
-In terms of mobile competitors, there are so many mobile apps to choose from that are similar in build to Character.ai.
+In terms of mobile competitors, there are so many mobile apps to choose from that are similar in build to Character.AI.

 One particular app that caught my eye was **Chai: Chat AI Platform**, an app that was developed by Chai Research Corporation.
-At point blank range, Chai and character.ai are very similar in that they allow the users to create their own characters and interact with a large library of other user-made characters.
+At point blank range, Chai and Character.AI are very similar in that they allow the users to create their own characters and interact with a large library of other user-made characters.

 At first glance one might see that the two are equal in standings, yet, many reviews beg to differ.
 For example, somme redditors proclaimed that Chai keeps their userbase in mind for their AI, seeing as it is created and intended for users that are 17 years of age and above.
-On the other hand, [redditors](https://www.reddit.com/r/ChaiApp/comments/1amx1ng/why_is_chai_better_than_character_ai/) also claimed the character.ai only has the aim of pleasing their investors (and it's intended for users that are 12 years of age and above).
+On the other hand, [redditors](https://www.reddit.com/r/ChaiApp/comments/1amx1ng/why_is_chai_better_than_character_ai/) also claimed the Character.AI only has the aim of pleasing their investors (and it's intended for users that are 12 years of age and above).

-One main complaint regarding character.ai is how it has filtering that doesn't allow any 'risque' content to occur between the user and the chatbot.
-This makes sense since character.ai, like previously stated, is intennded for users of age 12 and above.
+One main complaint regarding Character.AI is how it has filtering that doesn't allow any 'risque' content to occur between the user and the chatbot.
+This makes sense since Character.AI, like previously stated, is intennded for users of age 12 and above.
 It's extremely likely that an app intended for tweens and early teens would have this type of filtering with no way of switching it on and off.

 However, Chai also has its problems where it can only allow the user to send a specific amount of messages in one timeframe before they have to wait three hours before they can interact with a character again.
 Though some users found their way around this issue through rolling the clocks on their devices three hours ahead.